eistec/arrowhead-core-docker/README.md

 # Arrowhead Core services
 This repository contains Dockerfiles and scripts to run the Arrowhead core services inside Docker containers.

+## License

+Released under the Arrowhead Framework Licensing terms, which is a dual license Eclipse Public License and Apache License v2.0.
+For more details, see the LICENSE file in this repository.

 ## Quick start guide

     git clone https://github.com/eistec/arrowhead-core-docker.git